A. Garrett Lisi Gar@Lisi.org

 9/91-6/98 Teaching Assistant, UCSD Physics Department

-I performed as a lecturer, discussion leader, and course coordinator for upper and lower division university physics courses in mechanics, electromagnetism, solid state physics, fluid dynamics, relativity, thermodynamics, and quantum mechanics.
+Lecturer, discussion leader, and course coordinator for upper and lower division university physics courses in mechanics, electromagnetism, solid state physics, fluid dynamics, relativity, thermodynamics, and quantum mechanics.

 9/89-6/91 Physics and Math Tutor, UCLA Athletic Tutorial Unit